makersacademy/chitter-challenge/README-2.md

 ## Running the tests

-You can run tests by running "rspec" in the terminal in the bookmark_manager directory.
+You can run tests by running "rspec" in the terminal in the chitter_challenge directory.

 #### Test coverage